Hans Adam Dorten: Separatist agitation after the failed "Putsch"

 Dorten did not give up.
 26 August 1923 found him in Mönchengladbach, attempting to address a rally.
 The separatists were attacked by "nationalists loyal to the Berlin government", and Dorten had to pretend to be an American journalist in order to escape the mob.

 There was another attempt to establish a Rhenish Republic in October 1923, and Dorten again played a leading role.
 Together with Josef Matthes he set up a "provisional government of the Rhenish Republic" in Koblenz.
 Following differences, the next month he proclaimed a government for the southern part of the Rhineland in Bad Ems.
 This insurrection also failed because widespread popular opposition, and because of a falling off in support from the French military authorities.

 French exile

-Following his latest failure to establish a Rhenish Republic, on the night of 31 December 1923/1 January 1924 Hans Adam Dorten made his way to France, settling at Nice in the south-east of the country.
-In 1927 he resumed work as a lawyer, and in 1928 he took French citizenship.
+Following his latest failure to establish a Rhenish Republic, on the night of 31 December 1923 to 1 January 1924, Hans Adam Dorten made his way to France, settling at Nice in the south-east of the country.
+In 1927, he resumed work as a lawyer, and in 1928 he took French citizenship.

-His memoires were finished in 1937 under the title "La Tragédie Rhénane".
+His memoirs were finished in 1937 under the title "La Tragédie Rhénane".
 The volume was published only in 1945, to be followed by a German language translation in 1979.